daniszewski/ESP8266_LightDriver/README.md

 2. VS Code
 - Requirements
     - PlatformIO extension
--To build call the "Build" task
+- To build call the "Build" task

-To maintain compatibility with Arduino environment all the source code files must be placed in one folder (src) along with empty src.ino file.
+To maintain compatibility with Arduino environment all the source code files must be placed in one folder (src) along with empty src.ino (sketch file).